lucasjoliveau/doc/fr/developer/tutorials/mixins.md

 # Reuse code with mixins

-If you need to interface with common Odoo features such as the chatter, you can rely on [mixins](../reference/backend/mixins.html).
-They are Odoo models exposing useful methods through inheritance.
+If you need to interface with common Konvergo ERP features such as the chatter, you can rely on [mixins](../reference/backend/mixins).
+They are Konvergo ERP models exposing useful methods through inheritance.

 To learn and play with mixins, visit [this